RocketMan/zookeeper/docs/Albums.md

 2. By name.
 If you do not know the label's ID, then provide the name in an `included` object of type label.
 Assign a locally generated ID for the included object, and specify this value for the album's `relationships.label.data.id`.
-Zookeeper will lookup and assign the album by name.
+Zookeeper Online will lookup and assign the album by name.
 (The locally generated ID will be discarded.)
 ````
    {"data":[{